PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1a.md

 <img src="./images/R-CNN.png" alt="R-CNN" width="800"/>

-*Figure 8.
+*Figure 9.
 The architecture of R-CNN.*

 Model workflow:

 > <ul> 1.
 Pre-train a CNN network on image classification tasks; for example, VGG or ResNet trained on ImageNet dataset.
 The classification task involves N classes. <br> 2.
 Propose category-independent regions of interest by Selective Search (~2k candidates per image).
 Those regions may contain target objects and they are of different sizes. <br> 3.
 Region candidates are warped to have a fixed size as required by CNN. <br> 4.
 Continue fine-tuning the CNN on warped proposal regions for K + 1 classes; The additional one class refers to the background (no object of interest).
 In the fine-tuning stage, we should use a much smaller learning rate and the mini-batch oversamples the positive cases because most proposed regions are just background. <br> 5.
 Given every image region, one forward propagation through the CNN generates a feature vector.
 This feature vector is then consumed by a binary SVM trained for each class independently.
 The positive samples are proposed regions with IoU (Intersection over Union) overlap threshold >= 0.3, and negative samples are irrelevant others. <br> 6.
-To reduce the localization errors, a regression model is trained to correct the predicted detection window on bounding box correction offset using CNN features. </ul>
+To reduce the localization errors, a regression model is trained to correct the predicted detection window on bounding box correction offset using CNN features. </ul> <br>
 ([Source](https://lilianweng.github.io/posts/2017-12-31-object-recognition-part-3/))

 You might have noticed from the above workflow that the R-CNN model is very computationally expensive.
 This is because the model needs to propose 2000 candidate regions for every image, and subsequently has to generate a CNN feature vector for each of these regions.
 In addition, the model is comprised by three separate models: a CNN for image classification and feature extraction, a Support Vector Machine (SVM) model for classifying the objects, and a bounding box regression model for localizing the objects.

 - [Fast R-CNN](https://arxiv.org/abs/1504.08083)

-> As in the R-CNN detector, the Fast R-CNN detector also uses an algorithm like Edge Boxes to generate region proposals.
+> <ul> As in the R-CNN detector, the Fast R-CNN detector also uses an algorithm like Edge Boxes to generate region proposals.
 Unlike the R-CNN detector, which crops and resizes region proposals, the Fast R-CNN detector processes the entire image.
 Whereas an R-CNN detector must classify each region, Fast R-CNN pools CNN features corresponding to each region proposal.
-Fast R-CNN is more efficient than R-CNN, because in the Fast R-CNN detector, the computations for overlapping regions are shared. </ul>
+Fast R-CNN is more efficient than R-CNN, because in the Fast R-CNN detector, the computations for overlapping regions are shared. </ul> <br>
 ([Source](https://www.mathworks.com/help/vision/ug/getting-started-with-r-cnn-fast-r-cnn-and-faster-r-cnn.html))

 <img src="./images/FastR-CNN.png" alt="Fast R-CNN" width="800"/>

-*Figure 9.
+*Figure 10.
 The architecture of Fast R-CNN.*

 Model workflow: